leopiney/tensor-safe/README.md

 # Tensor Safe

-`tensor-safe` is a framework to define deep learning models which structure is verified on compilation time.
+`tensor-safe` is a dependently typed framework to define deep learning models which structure is verified on compilation time.
 If the models are valid, these can be compiled to Keras framework in Python or JavaScript.

-## Instalation instructions
+## Building instructions and development tools

 1. Install `ghc-mod`, `hpack` and `stylish-haskell` with `stack install`